| -------------

 the

-company places many websites on each server and then all the
+hosting company places multiple websites on each server and then all the

 websites